sighupio/fury-getting-started/fury-on-eks/README.md

 Navigate to <http://forecastle.fury.info> to see all the other ingresses deployed, grouped by namespace.

-![Forecastle][forecastle-screenshot]
+TODO REPLACE ![Forecastle][forecastle-screenshot]

-### Kibana
+### Opensearch Dashboards

-[Kibana](https://github.com/elastic/kibana) is an open-source analytics and visualization platform for Elasticsearch.
-Kibana lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
-You can use it to search, view, and interact with data stored in Elasticsearch indices.
+[Opensearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) is an open-source analytics and visualization platform for Opensearch.
+Opensearch Dashboards lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
+You can use it to search, view, and interact with data stored in Opensearch indices.

-Navigate to <http://kibana.fury.info> or click the Kibana icon from Forecastle.
+Navigate to <http://opensearch-dashboards.fury.info> or click the Opensearch Dashboards icon from Forecastle.

 #### Read the logs